mcpt/site/README.md

 ### News

-The news section of the site will contain any updates or upcoming events that affect Mackenzie programmers.
+Up to date news relevant to Mackenzie, listing upcoming events.

 ### Learn

-A comprehensive collection of algorithms and data structures lessons.
+A comprehensive collection of lessons on algorithms and data structures relevant to competitive programming.

 ### Ranks